 In the 1990s, she also worked with video and sculpture.
 Her work was shown in the Venice Biennale in 1990, the first African American woman to exhibit there.
 In 2003, she made a video installation of two women side-by-side: an 1860 servant and a 1960 wealthy homeowner.
 Both women were played by her friend, artist Wangechi Mutu.
 Her work allowed for the comparison and contrasting of the women and the relationship between them.

 She has worked in sculpture.
 “They Cheated Death” consists of short stacks of magazines held down by blocks of glass.
 Since 2010, Simpson has been using found images and photographs from magazines such as “Ebony” and “Jet” and reformatting them for her art.
 She paints over these source images to make collages, transforming African American hair styles into vividly colored abstractions.
+Her 1994 piece, “Wigs,” presents a study of hairpieces as agents for physical transformation.
 Recently Simpson has turned to painting huge ink and acrylic works on wood panels.